malessandrini/boswars-user-manual/boswars-manual-en.md

 # Building structures

 Fixed structures are built by engineers.
-These structures include generic facilities, defensive weapons and factories which, in turn, will build fighting units.
+Those structures include generic facilities, defensive weapons and factories which, in turn, will build fighting units.

 Due to its importance, we will describe now the engineer in detail.